Macro Trend: Garden Society

 #1 The Garden as Manifesto: Pamela Anderson's Rules

-In an interview with Architectural Digest, she described her garden as "Provençal".
-Wildflowers, herbs, and vegetables growing together in an intentional tangle, combining the rules of gardening with her "whimsical nature."
-There is no separation, in her telling, between the garden and the self.
-The land is not a backdrop.
-It is the practice.
+In an interview with Architectural Digest, she described her garden as "Provençal": wildflowers, herbs, and vegetables growing together in an intentional tangle, combining the rules of gardening with her "whimsical nature."
+There is no separation between the garden and the self.
+The land is not a backdrop, but the practice.

 #2 The House of Dior and the Theater of the Garden